Rep. Debbie Lesko to Newsmax: Biden Must 'Unleash' Domestic Energy Production

 "The SPR remains a critical energy security tool to address global crude oil supply disruptions," a Department of Energy spokesperson told Reuters, adding that the emergency releases helped ensure stable supply of crude oil.

-Lesko said that instead of blaming small business gas station owners, oil executives and Russian President Vladimir Putin, Biden and the Democrats should be stopping their "war on oil" and ramping up production to meet the demand.
+Lesko said that instead of blaming small business gas station owners, oil executives, and Russian President Vladimir Putin, Biden and the Democrats should be stopping their “war on oil” and ramp up production to meet the demand.

 About NEWSMAX TV: